ProceduresGovernment

 #permalink to section

-During the third quarter of 2024, male and female workforce in Truck Drivers, Cargo Vans and Cars was concentrated in the educational segment with 7 to 9 years of schooling (517k men and 9.67k women).
+At first quarter of 2025 the male workforce in Truck Drivers, Cargo Vans and Cars was higher in the educational segment with 7 to 9 years of schooling (535k), while the female workforce was higher in the educational segment with 10 to 12 years of schooling (10.8k).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.